You love your new platform. You created beautiful learning content. And now, you cannot wait for the world to know and bring it to life.

 A Circular Process

 When you are live with your platform or content in the organization, it is not a linear process.
 Meaning, that you do not just press the launch button and wait for the completion rate to go up and do nothing more, except from relax maybe.
 This is clear by now, after completing the four steps of creating a successful digital learning strategy.
 A lot of activities are going on before you go live, when you go live, and after you go live.
-And this is a circular process.
+And this is a circular process in constant digital hr transformation, which is very relevant to modern employee development.

 The engagement circle goes on and on - all year - all the time.
 It is not a one-off event, but it is a process in which you re-visit, optimize, and update your learning materials.
 If you have a heavy or difficult learning topic for the organization or a specific department to complete, a tip is to have an eye on completion rates.
 If it is lacking a bit, a good idea is to create some healthy competition to get everybody on board.
 Who can get the highest score rate?
 And maybe a prize for the department, that did the best?